MUSTAFA892/Chrome-Extensions/README.md

 2. **Load the Unpacked Extension**:
    - Click the "Load unpacked" button.
-   - Select the project directory (e.g., `/dsa-gemini-chatbot/`) from your cloned repository.
+   - Select the project directory (e.g., `/ -gemini-chatbot/`) from your cloned repository.
    - Chrome will load the extension, and its icon will appear in the toolbar.

 3. **Verify Functionality**:
    - Click the extension icon to open the popup.
-   - Enter a DSA query (e.g., "Explain merge sort") and press "Enter" to test.
+   - Enter a   query (e.g., "Explain merge sort") and press "Enter" to test.
    - Check the Chrome DevTools console (`right-click > Inspect > Console`) for errors.

 ### Troubleshooting Loading Issues